zama-ai/concrete/docs/user/howto/numpy_support.md

 In this section, we list the operations which are supported currently in **Concrete Numpy**.
 Please have a look to numpy [documentation](https://numpy.org/doc/stable/user/index.html) to know what these operations are about.

-## Unary operations

 <!--- gen_supported_ufuncs.py: inject supported operations [BEGIN] -->
 <!--- do not edit, auto generated part by `python3 gen_supported_ufuncs.py` in docker -->
-List of supported unary functions:
+List of supported functions:
 - absolute
+- add
 - arccos
 - arccosh
 - arcsin
 - arcsinh
 - arctan
+- arctan2
 - arctanh
+- bitwise_and
+- bitwise_or
+- bitwise_xor
 - cbrt
 - ceil
+- clip
+- concatenate
+- copysign
 - cos
 - cosh
 - deg2rad
 - degrees
+- dot
+- equal
 - exp
 - exp2
 - expm1
 - fabs
+- float_power
 - floor
-- isfinite
-- isinf
-- isnan
-- log
-- log10
-- log1p
-- log2
-- logical_not
-- negative
-- positive
-- rad2deg
-- radians
-- reciprocal
-- rint
-- sign
-- signbit
-- sin
-- sinh
-- spacing
-- sqrt
-- square
-- tan
-- tanh
-- trunc

-## Binary operations

-List of supported binary functions if one of the two operators is a constant scalar:
-- arctan2
-- bitwise_and
-- bitwise_or
-- bitwise_xor
-- copysign
-- equal
-- float_power
 - floor_divide
 - fmax
 - fmin